Skip to main content

 Summary

 Later-life lending for homeowners releasing property wealth.
 Typical deposit: No deposit - secured against existing home equity.
-Typical rates: 6.0% - 7.5%.
 Usual timeline: 6-10 weeks.
-There are 0 equity release mortgage brokers listed on Mortgage118.
+There are 3 equity release mortgage brokers listed on Mortgage118.
+Mortgage118 does not quote live rates — compare brokers for product-specific figures.

 What is Equity Release?